rq/rq-scheduler/README.rst

 There are two ways you can schedule a job.
 The first is using RQ Scheduler's ``enqueue_at``::

-    from rq import use_connection
+    from redis import Redis
     from rq_scheduler import Scheduler
     from datetime import datetime

-    use_connection() # Use RQ's default Redis connection scheduler = Scheduler() # Get a scheduler for the "default" queue
+    scheduler = Scheduler(connection=Redis()) # Get a scheduler for the "default" queue

     # Puts a job into the scheduler.
 The API is similar to RQ except that it
     # takes a datetime object as first argument.
 So for example to schedule a
     # job to run on Jan 1st 2020 we do:
     scheduler.enqueue_at(datetime(2020, 1, 1), func)

-    # Here's another example scheduling a job to run at a specific date and time,
+    # Here's another example scheduling a job to run at a specific date and time (in UTC),
-    # complete with args and kwargs
+    # complete with args and kwargs.
     scheduler.enqueue_at(datetime(2020, 1, 1, 3, 4), func, foo, bar=baz)